45gfg9/Srun/README.md

 The server CA certificate needs to be set if your auth server uses HTTPS, and if either:

-- you are running on ESP32
+- you are running on ESP32, and not using / certificate is not trusted by ESP x509 certificate bundle
 - your auth server uses a self-signed certificate (that is not trusted by your system's global CA store)

 For security concerns there is no option to skip certificate verification.
 Evaluate the risk before modifying the code yourself please.